Brain stimulation reward: Initial training

 Since the initial demonstration of BSR by Olds and Milner, experiments in rodents record ICSS responding to quantify motivation to receive stimulation.
-Subjects undergo stereotaxic surgery to permanently implant either a monopolar or bipolar electrode to the desired brain region.
+Subjects undergo stereotactic surgery to permanently implant either a monopolar or bipolar electrode to the desired brain region.
 Electrodes are connected to a stimulating apparatus at the time of the experiment.

 The first portion of an ICSS experiment involves training subjects to respond for stimulation using a fixed-ratio 1 (FR-1) reinforcement schedule (1 response = 1 reward).
 In experiments involving rats, subjects are trained to press a lever for stimulation, and the rate of lever-pressing is typically the dependent variable.
 In ICSS studies using mice, a response wheel is usually used instead of a lever, as mice do not consistently perform lever-pressing behaviors.
 Each quarter turn of the response wheel is recorded and rewarded with stimulation.
 The rewarding stimulus in BSR experiments is typically a train of short-duration pulses separated by interval pulses, which can be manipulated experimentally using the independent variables of stimulation amplitude, frequency, and pulse duration.